janelia-flyem/dvid-io/docs/hemibrain.md

 % tar xjvf hemibrain-dvid.tar.bz2
 ```

+If you download through the browser, it's possible it will automatically uncompress the file and
+you'll already have a `tar` file without the `bz2` extension.
+When untarring the file, you may
+get `Ignoring unknown extended header keyword` errors if you are on Ubuntu.
+That's OK and is just extra
+Mac tar file data that can be ignored.

 Within the untarred directory `hemibrain-dvid` is a configuration file
 `hemibrain-release.toml`.
 This configuration assumes you are
 downloading the databases to a sibling directory `databases` like